EU ministers debate how to tackle rising energy costs

 A line has been drawn between the countries calling for a thorough and structural reform of the bloc’s energy market — among them France and Spain — and those who believe the crisis is only temporary and does not require radical market changes.

-Nine European Union countries, including heavyweight Germany, have joined forces to say they will not support an overhaul of the electricity market ahead of the ministers’ meeting.
+Nine European Union countries, including heavyweight Germany, have joined forces to say they will not support an overhaul of the electricity market.

 Luxembourg, Austria, Germany, Denmark, Estonia, Finland, Ireland, Latvia and the Netherlands said transparent and competitive markets are what guarantee better prices for users.
 They called for the deployment of renewable energy sources and “further interconnection.”